Speaker Profile

 Minal Kamlani

-Braver Coaching Conversations
+Have Braver Conversations

 Minal Kamlani’s talks are built for people who are tired of pretending.
 She takes the tangled mess of human behavior and turns it into clear, usable insight that actually changes how people move through the world.